yetanalytics/lrsql/doc/env_vars.md

 - `registerMbeans` is set in order to activate JMX reporting.
 - `allowPoolSuspension` is set to `true` to allow for user control over connection pools.
 - `metricRegistry` is set to be a Codahale/Dropwizard `MetricRegistry` instance.

+### Missing options?

+You may have noted that some options are not available:

+- `connectionTestQuery` is not recommended for JDBC4 (which all of our DBMS implementations use).
+- `readOnly` will cause the SQL LRS to not work if set to `true`.
+- `connectionInitSql` would expose the inner SQL workings to the user, which violates app encapsulation.
+(This is an additional reason why `connectionTestQuery` is not available.)
+- `driverClassName` and `dataSource` would clash with SQL LRS's approach to setting the JDBC driver, which is via an URL.
+- `healthCheckRegistry` cannot easily report via JMX, and most of its information should be covered by `metricRegistry` anyways.
+- `threadFactory` and `scheduledExecutor` are Java instances and are used only in specific execution environments.

 ## LRS